Lunicen/Knapsack-0-1-MPI/README.md

     mpiexec -n 4 "x64\Release\Knapsack 0-1 MPI.exe" 1000 "examples\KSP_testCase.bin"
     ```

-    *Info: Without -n parameter the mpiexec will automatically determine the installed cores amount and use all of them*
+    *Without the -n parameter, mpiexec will automatically determine the amount of the installed core and use all of them*

 ### In a MPI network
 **Disclaimer**: Run this application **only** in the trusted networks!
-This operation requires to show up the devices in the LAN, by staying hidden other devices might have problem with estabilishing connection.
+This operation requires showing the devices on the LAN, by staying hidden other devices might have problems with establishing the connection.

 1. Click ***Tools*** > ***Command Line*** > ***Developer Command Prompt***
 2. Type: